jabree00/cyberProjects/finals/README.md

 </ul>

 <h2>Why You Should Care</h2>
 <p>Cybercriminals are highly invested in disguising their online activity.
-One way that cybercriminals manage to hide their activity is through fast-flux networks (Amit Kumar et al, 2012, Introduction).
+One way that cybercriminals manage to hide their activity is through fast-flux networks (Amit Kumar & Aghila, 2012, Introduction).
 These tactics put networks at greater risk of phishing and malware attacks (Sheng et al., 2010, Abstract).

 Within a fast-flux network, multiple IP addresses are assigned to a single domain.
 On the one hand, a fast flux network aims to assign IPs unpredictably.
 On other hand, networks use similar techniques for legitimate reasons.
 Both Round-Robin DNS and Content-Distribution networks support a single domain with multiple IP addresses.
 However, these techniques produce a predictable IP address through the use of consistent IP pools and location-based allocation (Sheng et al., 2010, Section 2.1).